 Chase is the issuer of many of our favorite travel credit cards.
 In addition to co-branded travel cards such as the Chase Marriott Bonvoy Boundless credit card, Chase issues several credit cards that earn points that can be redeemed either as cash back or for travel with their own program, Chase Ultimate Rewards.

-The two personal cards in the Freedom group are Chase Freedom Flex and Chase Freedom Unlimited (Chase Freedom is now closed to new applicants).
+The two personal cards in the Freedom group are Chase Freedom Flex and Chase Freedom Unlimited.

 The new card, Chase Freedom Flex, and the Chase Freedom Unlimited are both cash back cards.
 I generally discourage cash back cards because I can often redeem transferable points at much higher values.